Skip to content

 3D Trajectory on a Map

-Based on the sample log from Data Comets.
-For a better visualization, you can replace the URL of the tile provider to one that provides satellite images.
+Demonstration of the Texture Map Prefab combined with a GreasedLine to render a drone flight path, based on a sample log from Data Comets by Saffo et al. For a better visualization, you can replace the URL of the XYZ tile provider to one that provides satellite images.

 js